Home > Blogs > What is selenium? introduction to selenium...Read More

 Private Cloud: In this case, we own the cloud infrastructure or the cloud provider provides us with a unique service.

-This could mean hosting our apps on our own on-premise servers or on a dedicated server offered by the cloud provider.
+This could mean hosting our apps on our on-premise servers or a dedicated server offered by the cloud provider.

 Hybrid Cloud: As the name implies, this approach combines the advantages of both private and public clouds.